jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 For example, MBPs and email senders may take into account the age of the account and/or any previous account suspension before suspending an account.

 ## Enumeration attacks / provoking unsubscription
-A malicious person may send a series of spoofed ARF messages to known complaint FB addresses and attempt to guess a Message-ID/CFBL-Feedback-ID or any other identifiers.
+A malicious person may send a series of spoofed ARF messages to known complaint FBL addresses and attempt to guess a Message-ID/CFBL-Feedback-ID or any other identifiers.
 The malicious person may attempt to mass unsubscribe/suspend if such an automated system is in place.
 This is also an existing problem with the current FBL implementation and/or One-Click Unsubscription {{?RFC8058}}.